vbotka/ansible-freebsd-dhcp/README.md

 ## Firewall

-Add the following rules to /etc/pf.conf
+If you use the PF firewall add the following rules to /etc/pf.conf

 ```
 dhcp_ports="{ bootps, bootpc }"